playermissile/dli_tutorial/index.rst

            txa
            pha

-           dec copy1       ; move copies to the left one color clock each scan line dec copy2
+           dec copy1       ; move copies to the left one color clock each band dec copy2
            sta WSYNC       ; skip rest of last line of DLI line dec copy3       ; not enough time to do all 3 decrements before 1st WSYNC